SESHASHAYANAN/power-bi-fabric-semantic-sync/README.md

-# power-bi-fabric-semantic-sync made in python.
+# power-bi-fabric-semantic-sync made in python and SQL